sunblaze-ucb/REFIT/README.md

-# REFIT: a Unified Watermark Removal Framework for Deep Learning Systems with Limited Data
+# REFIT: A Unified Watermark Removal Framework For Deep Learning Systems With Limited Data

-This repository provides a PyTorch implementation of the paper [REFIT: a Unified Watermark Removal Framework for Deep Learning Systems with Limited Data](http://arxiv.org/abs/1911.07205).
+This repository provides a PyTorch implementation of the paper [REFIT: A Unified Watermark Removal Framework For Deep Learning Systems With Limited Data](http://arxiv.org/abs/1911.07205).
 It is built from the code base of [Adi et al](https://github.com/adiyoss/WatermarkNN).

 ## Paper

-REFIT: a Unified Watermark Removal Framework for Deep Learning Systems with Limited Data
+REFIT: A Unified Watermark Removal Framework For Deep Learning Systems With Limited Data

 Xinyun Chen\*, Wenxiao Wang\*, Chris Bender, Yiming Ding, Ruoxi Jia, Bo Li, Dawn Song. (\* Equal contribution)